Milo1885/Tease-AI/README.md

 	* After using an ImageCommand the slideshow was locked.
 	* Filtering code was unable to handle parametrized command filters and image commands.
 	* The slideshow folder check method forced to include slideshow subdirectories, even if the directory was valid.
+	* Vitalsub didn't read calorie items from the file at startup

 * Miscellaneous:
 	* GUI-Rework Settings Glitter-Tab -> Databindings Complete.